Vítor Alves (soldier): Carnation Revolution

 He was a well-respected career soldier, he obtained the status of Major by 1 March 1972.

 He became an active member of the group Direcção do Movimento dos Capitães of the MFA by 1973 and member of the political commission of the MFA by 8 March 1974.
 Alves helped to ensure that the uprising was not merely a military coup.
 At the time, his home was used by the conspirators for secret meetings, where he promoted the idea of including the generals in the National Salvation Junta, in order to give the revolution respectability.
 What followed was a full-scale civil revolution on the heels of a military coup.

 During the Hot Summer (Verão Quente) period, Alves twice served as a government minister (defence and education) and once without portfolio, as a spokesman for the MFA.
 One of his projects during this period was a series of laws to help liberalize media activity, which were implemented until 1999.

 Later life

 In 1982, Alves was appointed as an advisor to Portuguese President Ramalho Eanes.
 Alves later reached the rank of Colonel before transitioning into the army reserves in 1991, then retiring in 2001.

-Alves died from cancer at the Hospital Militar in Lisbon, Portugal, on 9 January 2011, at the age 75.
+Alves died from cancer at the Hospital Militar in Lisbon, Portugal, on 9 January 2011, at the age of 75.
 He had been hospitalized for a period of time.
 His colleague, Otelo de Carvalho remembered Alves as "...an extremely important figure.
 He was always very moderate, always insisting that we should be realistic.
 And his arguments convinced us.
 He was a diplomat, and a gentleman to boot."